Skip to main content

 CommandDescription

-predeposit <deposits>Deposits node operator's validators with PREDEPOSIT_AMOUNT ether from StakingVault and locks up NO's balance
+predeposit <deposits>deposits NO's validators with PREDEPOSIT_AMOUNT ether from StakingVault and locks up NO's balance

-deposit-to-beacon-chain <deposits>Deposits ether to proven validators from staking vault to the Ethereum Beacon Chain
+top-up-existing-validators top-up-val<topUps>deposits ether to proven validators from staking vault

 Command Details